Aethodia/Website/.doc/ReadMe.rst

 Description
 ================================================================================
-| This repository comprises the current official website of the
+| This repository comprises the current official website of the Technocratic
-  Technocratic Republic of Theodia.
+  Republic of Theodia.
+| Files that are not meant to be part of the live website, are ``chmod o-r`` and
+  usually in hidden directories.

 Licenses
 ================================================================================